|

 A Fair Offer

 A fair offer is one that realistically satisfies the needs of both you and the seller.
-Sometimes this results in an offer that is different from the listed terms.
-We help develop a win-win Offer to Purchase.
+At times this results in an offer that is different from the listed terms.
 A word of caution: What about unreasonable offers?
-They can damage your relationship with the seller, possibly reducing your chances of getting the business for a fair price.
+They can damage your relationship with the seller, possibly reducing your chances of getting the business at a fair price.

 Reasonable Down Payment

-Every buyer wants to conserve cash, but a very low down payment can indicate a buyer’s lack of commitment to the business.
+Though your instinct tells you to conserve cash, a very low down payment can indicate a buyer’s lack of commitment to the business in the eyes of the seller.
 The number one concern of sellers is the safety of taking a note from the buyer.
-If the seller questions a buyer’s commitment or seriousness about the business, the seller may not negotiate seriously with that buyer.
+If the seller questions a buyer’s commitment or seriousness about the purchase of the business, the seller may not negotiate in a serious manner.

 Quick Removal of Contingencies

-It’s to everyone’s advantage to proceed through the contingency removal phase in a quick but thorough fashion.
+It is to everyone’s advantage to proceed through the contingency removal phase of the purchase in a timely yet thorough fashion.